 Observer Coverage

 Members and CNCPs participating in the jumbo flying squid fishery shall ensure a minimum observer coverage of 5% of fishing days on Jumbo Flying Squid Jigging vessels flying their flag and ensure that such observers collect and report data as described in CMM 02-2025 (Data Standards).
 Members and CNCPs that fished in the fishery in 2022, but did not achieve a minimum observer coverage of 5% of fishing days, shall ensure a minimum level of observer coverage of 2% of fishing days by 1 September 2025.
 From 1 September 2027, a minimum level of human observer coverage of 5% of fishing days is required.
 If the Commission has adopted electronic monitoring standards by this time, 3% of the required 5% of monitoring may be from electronic monitoring.

+17bis.
+From 1 September 2027, both human observer coverage and electronic monitoring coverage shall be representative of the geographical and behavioral breadth of the fishery, ensuring the data collected is ensuring the data collected represents the range of activity in the fishery.

 From September 1, 2029, the overall monitoring in this fishery shall increase to 10% of fishing days with a minimum of 2% of fishing days monitored by human observers.